-Ensure that you understand the sole purpose of your media release before you begin writing.
+Ensure that you understand the sole purpose of your news release before you begin writing.
 Typically, the goal will be media coverage.
-However, are there other goals to consider like brand awareness or social media mentions?
+However, are there other goals to consider such as brand awareness or social media mentions?

 Understand your subject matter